ritterim/rimdev-blog/_posts/2023-02-27-generating-your-own-fonts-with-fantasicon.md

 ## Ok, let's make some icons

 Our first attempt was ok.
-It did the job but was pretty basic and it gererated the font everytime.
+It generated the font every time but remained a rudimentary approach.

  ```js
 module.exports = {